Debra Byrne: 2009–present: stage and television roles

 In April 2009 Byrne played the role of Sue Barnes in Metro Street at its world premiere in Adelaide and its subsequent tour to South Korea, with an appearance at the Daegu International Musical Festival (see Daegu) in June.

 From 29 July 2010 to April 2011 she played the role of the Bird Woman in the original Australian production of the stage musical, Mary Poppins at Melbourne's Her Majesty's Theatre.
 She reprised the role in its Sydney run at the Capitol Theatre.
 From May to June 2012 Byrne played the role of Claire Christie in the Nine Network's Tricky Business.

 From February to March 2014 she appeared on a dramatised crime biography, Fat Tony & Co., portraying Judy Moran, wife of Lewis Moran who was part of the Carlton Crew which were involved in the Melbourne gangland killings.
-Fat Tony & Co. focused on the rise and fall of convicted drug mastermind, Tony Mokbel, and is an offshoot to the first series of Underbelly (February–May 2008).
-Byrne described her portrayal of Moran "You'd be surprised what I wear as Judy that's from my own wardrobe [...]
+Fat Tony & Co. focused on the rise and fall of convicted drug mastermind, Tony Mokbel, and is an offshoot of the first series of Underbelly (2008).
+Byrne described her portrayal of Moran: "You'd be surprised what I wear as Judy that's from my own wardrobe [...]
 There's a definite air of the theatrical about her and a lot of what I saw Judy wearing ...
 I thought she wore some really nice clothes.
 Everything she wore was so over the top."

 In 2016 she took the role of Carlotta Campion in a concert version of Follies at the Melbourne Recital Hall for a limited run of three performances in May.
 In August she worked with Vika Bull in their Carole King tribute show, Tapestry.
 In late 2016, Byrne appeared on the third series of ABC comedy, Upper Middle Bogan.

-From 2017 through to 2019, she toured with Vika Bull in their Carole King tribute show 'Tapestry'.
+From 2017 through to 2019, Byrne toured with Vika Bull in their Carole King tribute show 'Tapestry'.

-In mid 2019, she is set to play the Beggar Woman in a production of Sweeney Todd: The Demon Barber of Fleet Street opposite Anthony Warlow and Gina Riley.
+In mid 2019, Byrne played the Beggar Woman in a production of Sweeney Todd: The Demon Barber of Fleet Street, opposite Anthony Warlow and Gina Riley.